 Tucked away in Plover is Section 715 Throwing Company.
 Grab your friends and head out to learn how to throw - for a fun experience.

-19. Find a Field of Sunflowers
+20. Find a Field of Sunflowers

 Nothing says summertime more than a field of gorgeous sunflowers.
 Explore the expansive field of flowers at Sopa Fairview Farm where they allow the public to come and meander through the field and take pictures.
 They even offer the perfect "selfie spot" where you can stop and snap a few quick shots!

-22. Hit the shores of Iverson Park
+21. Hit the shores of Iverson Park

 While this beach may be small, it is mighty when it comes to fun.
 Located off of Hwy 66, Iverson Park is the perfect spot to cool down on a hot summer day.
 Spend the day on the Plover River with family and friends relaxing in the sun.

-For more places to take a dip in the sandy water check out our Top 6 Swimming Spots for a Summer Splash.
+For more places to take a dip in the sandy water check out our Top 6 Swimming Spots for a Summer Splash

-23. Hit the slide
+22. Hit the slide

 If temperature-controlled water is your forte, check out the Donald Copp's Municipal Pool.
 With lifeguards, this Stevens Point pool has a 162-foot blue slide and two diving boards for a big summer splash.
 Young children?
 Explore the water with a zero-depth wading pool.

-25. Say cheers to tasty history
+24. Say cheers to tasty history

 Visit one of the oldest continuously operating breweries in the nation!
 The Stevens Point Brewery has been a local favorite since 1857.
-Be sure to check out the Lake Side Vacation ale for a fresh summer beer to bask under the sun with.
+During the summer, make a stop at their "Point Patio" to pair their outdoor space with one of their tasty beers.

 26. Enjoy a festival and fireworks

-28. Swing in the hammock chair
+27. Swing in the hammock chair

 Head to Sunset Point Winery and enjoy a tasty glass of wine while sitting back and relaxing in one of their swings.
 Be sure to beat the heat this summer with a wine slushie!